smart-edge-open/EMCO/docs/user/Tutorial_Helm.md

 To enable these features, run `export BUILD_CAUSE=DEV_TEST` prior to running `make deploy`.
 This will tag locally built images as `<username>-latest`, push to Harbor and reference these images in the generated helmcharts.

-Developers can then use the ```emco-helm-install.sh``` script from the above sections to install these custom images on their cluster.
+Developers can then use the ```emco-openness-helm-install.sh``` script from the above sections to install these custom images on their cluster.